mika-okamoto/RATTACA_LD_Pruning/README.md

 - Prediction performance distributions
 - Runtimes

-/experimental: scripts for testing and new ideas (not public) /old: in-between scripts and old ideas which were refined in other scripts (not public) main folder: main scripts for plots in plot_correlations.ipynb /pyrrBLUP: class to run rrBLUP in python, used for scikit-learn comparisons
+/experimental: scripts for testing and new ideas (not public)<br>
+/old: in-between scripts and old ideas which were refined in other scripts (not public)<br>
+main folder: main scripts for plots in plot_correlations.ipynb<br>
+/pyrrBLUP: class to run rrBLUP in python, used for scikit-learn comparisons